How to Write an Effective Executive Summary (free powerpoint slide)

 The executive summary is the first thing an executive or investor will read while looking at your business plan or proposal.
 A practical executive summary should include a compelling problem/challenge and recommendation.

-So, what should I include in your executive summary to make it successful?
+So, what do you think I should include in your executive summary to make it successful?

 Problem (or Challenge)